3dgeo-heidelberg/AImon/README.md

 # Key Functions
 ## main.py
-Serves as the entry point for the ChangeDetPipeline processing workflow.
+Serves as the entry point for the m4dvap processing workflow.
 It orchestrates the execution of various processing stages, including configuration setup, bi-temporal analysis, and change detection.

 Usage: